challenge views on diversity

 Economic Implications

-Consider the following economic implications:
+Consider the following economic challenges:

 Legal Perspectives